 Load the ligating clip applier and use the suture to guide the pulmonary trunk into the jaws of the ligating clip and compress the clip [1-TXT].
 Release the suture immediately after placement of the clip and observe the filling of the pulmonary trunk [2].

-SCOPE: The ligating clip applier is loaded, the pulmonary trunk is guided into the jaws of the ligating clip, and the clip is compressed.
+The ligating clip applier is loaded.

+SCOPE: The pulmonary trunk is guided into the jaws of the ligating clip, and the clip is compressed.
 TXT: Skip placing the ligating clip for the sham group

 SCOPE: The suture is released immediately after placing the clip, and the pulmonary trunk gets filled.

+SCOPE: The clip is correctly placed.

 Place a 6-0 monofilament absorbable suture around the second and third costae and close the intercostal space [1].
-Evacuate as much air as possible from the thoracic cavity by applying gentle pressure the chest while tightening the suture [2].
-Lastly, suture the skin with a 6-0 monofilament absorbable suture [3].
+Evacuate as much air as possible from the thoracic cavity by applying gentle pressure to the chest while tightening the suture [2].
+Lastly, suture the pectoral muscles and skin with a 6-0 monofilament absorbable suture [3].

 SCOPE: Talent suturing the region around the second and third costae and close to the intercostal space.

 SCOPE: Talent applying gentle pressure on the chest while tightening the suture.

+SCOPE: Talent suturing the pectoral muscles.

 SCOPE: Talent suturing the skin with the monofilament absorbable suture.